 Start your own study group.
 Have your kiddo invite classmates to read, write and do math equations together.
 If your student is old enough to handle organizing and delegating, take a step back and let your kid take on a leadership role.
 Younger kids may need more help—think of this as a mini-educational play date for them.

 There’s a reason those darned fidget spinners were suddenly in every kids’ little hands.
 While engaging your kids’ sense of touch, smell or sight might seem to be a distraction, it can actually help them to focus.
-Simply Southern Sunshine’s awesomely energizing “wake up” play dough recipe is perfect for keeping the kids awake as they play with shapes, letters and much, much more.
+Try doing a sensory activity like making your own playdough.
 You can also engage other senses: Stash a stress ball in the homework area to engage the sense of touch or play white noise to break the crazy-quiet that’s actually distracting to your child.

 photo: Danny Piassick via Ellen Grasso & Sons, LLC